 All states require preschool teachers to hold child care licensure; however, requirements differ in each state and often by employer.
 Some states call for preschool teachers to hold associate's degrees in applicable fields, while others require only high school diplomas and Child Development Associate (CDA) credentials.
 Some licensing boards may have their own preschool teacher training programs.
 Programs funded by states or the federal government have strict conditions and require teachers to hold undergraduate degrees.

-The Council for Professional Recognition offers CDA programs that are available to applicants with high school diplomas or equivalency degrees, as well as junior and senior high school students in vocational programs (www. www.cdacouncil.org).
+The Council for Professional Recognition offers CDA programs that are available to applicants with high school diplomas or equivalency degrees, as well as junior and senior high school students in vocational programs.
 Applicants must submit proof of 120 hours of formal training and 480 hours of early childhood education experience earned within the last five years.
-Eligible candidates may then earn the CDA credential by passing a 2-hour multiple-choice exam and sitting for an oral interview.
+Eligible candidates may then earn their CDA by passing a 2-hour multiple-choice exam and sitting for an oral interview.
 CDA credentials must be renewed after the initial three years and subsequently every five years.

 Preschool Teacher Career Information